statechannels/go-nitro/.adr/0012-event-emission.md

 ## Future considerations

-We will want to roll this pattern out to other events in the codebase which will have multiple consumers.
-See the section above on "condition variable" for a pattern which can handle multiple emissions from the same event.
+1. We will want to roll this pattern out to other events in the codebase which will have multiple consumers.

+2. An obvious thought might be: instead of closing the channel couldn't we just leave the channel open and send empty structs, allowing us to implement a stream of "objective updated" events?
+Unfotunately, we can't simply send empty structs on the channel, because they would be read by only one consumer at a time.
+That doesn't give us a true "broadcast" pattern -- more like a "signal" pattern.
+See the section above on "condition variable" for a pattern which can handle multiple emissions on the same event stream.